 Types of Highway pavements

-A flexible pavement is constructed with asphaltic cement and aggregates and usually consists of several layers.
-The lower layer is called the subgrade (the soil itself).
-The upper 6 to 8 inches of the subgrade is usually scarified and blended to provide a uniform material before it is compacted to maximum density.
+Flexible pavement is constructed with asphaltic cement and aggregates and usually consists of several layers.
+The lower layer is called subgrade (the soil itself).
+The upper 6 to 8 inches of the subu\grade are usually stained and mixed to provide uniform material before it compacted to maximum density.

-Flexible pavements are those, which on the whole have low or negligible flexural strength and are rather flexible in their structural action under the loads.
+Flexible pavements are those with completely low or negligible flexural strength and are flexible in their structural action under load.
 The flexible pavement layers reflect the deformation of the lower layers on-to the surface old): layer.
-Thus if the lower layer of the pavement or soil subgrade is undulated. the flexible pavement surface also gets undulated.
+Thus if the bottom layer of the pavement or the lower layer of soil subgrade is untouched.
+The surface of the flexible pavement also becomes unobstructed.